 The offshore technology industry in China peaked $ 5.05 billion in 2013.
 By 2015, India was contemplating repatriating most of its outsourcing operations to migrate to an advanced automated software development generation.
 In February 2016, Apple Inc. launched its first offshore facility for technology in India.

 It is often seen with people using the two terms interchangeably ‘insourcing’ and ‘inshoring’., however it is important to understand the difference between the two terms.
 As can be well understood from the terms, insourcing is the process of assigning a task to a person/department within a company.
 Whereas inshoring is outsourcing of some of the business process to the contractor located in the same country with the client.

-With the present cultural and political reaction against offshoring in the United States, and so many companies that need to outsource IT activities to save cash and shore up IT services that have hit owing to layoffs, and so many qualified IT folks searching for job, the chance seems to be ready to launch some small and medium-sized outsourcing businesses in the states.
+With the present cultural and political reaction against offshoring in the United States, and so many web development firms that need to outsource IT activities to save cash and shore up IT services that have hit owing to layoffs, and so many qualified IT folks searching for job, the chance seems to be ready to launch some small and medium-sized outsourcing businesses in the states.

 This is basically a mid-way approach between inhouse and offshoring, companies are either over-spending on big in-house contract employees or losing critical knowledge of their company to offshore suppliers with bad governance strategies.

 Offshoring vs Inshoring – Discussing Pros & Cons

 By the mid-2010s, the debate onshore/offshore has become irrelevant, as all major software outsourcing providers had shifted to worldwide operations and integrated offshoring into a seamless offer for their clients.
 However, evaluating offshoring vs inshoring is still critical for new companies, startups, unicorns and entrepreneurs.
 There is a significant difference between the annual salaries of developers in US as compared to India.
 On an average a developer in United States costs USD 80,000 more than a developer in India.

 |Average Annual Salary|